clojurewerkz/legacy-blog/source/_posts/2013-04-20-how-to-make-your-open-source-project-really-awesome.markdown

 So you release open source software.
 This probably means you are kinda smart.
 Good for you.
-Unfortunately, not everybody is and some people are completely new to the Clojure ecosystem.
+Unfortunately, not everybody is and some people are completely new to the language/ecosystem your project is in.
 This means that what is obvious to you is not at all obvious to many other people.

 One such thing is missing dependency/installation information.